HalleyInteractive/ESP-Controller/README.md

 ## **Supported Models**

-This tool is designed to work with a variety of Espressif models.
-The following models have been tested and are confirmed to be working:
+This tool is designed to work with a variety of Espressif models, although at the moment not yet tested:

 - ESP32
 - ESP32-S2